Majors and Minors

 - Selective /Minimum Requirements Admission: Requires students to complete satisfactorily a set of prerequisite courses with a minimum GPA.
 All students who meet the minimum requirements are admitted.

-- Capacity-Constrained (formerly Competitive) Admission: Students must complete all minimum requirements to apply and must then compete with the entire applicant pool for a limited number of spaces.
+- Capacity-Constrained (formerly Competitive) Admission: Students must complete all of the minimum requirements to apply.
+Admission is not guaranteed because space is limited.
 These majors often have application forms and application deadlines; some of them require standardized tests, recommendations, and/or interviews.

 How to declare a major